adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 permalink: /chapters/2/
 ---

-Naming stuff is both important and difficult, so putting time and effort into naming something is not a wasted act.
+Naming stuff is both important and difficult.
+It is not a coincidence that the topic of semantics is discussed this early in the *Maintainable CSS* guidelines.

 > &ldquo;There are only two hard things in Computer Science: cache invalidation and naming things.&rdquo;
-<br>&mdash; Phil Karlton
+<br>&mdash; <cite>Phil Karlton</cite>

+It's imperative that this chapter is understood and followed because if it isn't, CSS (and Javascript) become far more painful to write.

 HTML and CSS are tied together so if you make your HTML meaningful then CSS becomes equally meaningful in the process.